aleshaleksey/fansys23/combat.md

   - Requires attack roll.
   - Description: Declare a target to intercept and roll attack.
 All attacks by that target that are below that threshold will target you instead.
 Alternatively pick a target to defend and roll attack.
 All attacks that are below that threshold against that target will target you instead.
   - Special: You can attempt to intercept a single attack as a reaction.
+- **Sunder**
+  - Effect: Target an accessible object on the target entity instead of the entity itself with a weapon attack that deals damage.
+    - On success, the item takes 1 point of damage for every dice of damage that the weapon normally deals, if the materials are of "equal" quality.
+    - If the weapon used in the attack is made of "higher" materials, the amount of damage is 2 per damage dice of the attacking weapon.
+    - If the weapon used in the attack is made of a "lower" material, the total amount of damage is reduced by 1, and conversely the weapon making the attack takes 1 point of damage.
+  - Requires attack roll vs target's NAT+[Str or Dex].
+  - Penalty if not proficient with **sunder**.
+  - Provokes a penalty and attack of Opportunity if the foe is holding a weapon you are not proficient with AND you are not proficient with **sunder**.

 A creature that is "grappled" or "restrained" can make an opposing roll in place of its attack action to try to break free or move its assailant.